jpreagan/jpreagan/README.md

 ### A software engineer in Hawaii

-- 🔭 I’m currently working on **building web applications in JavaScript.**
+- 🔭 I’m currently working on **performant and accessible web applications.**

 - 🌱 I’m currently learning **full stack JavaScript.**